Thorlabs/Motion_Control_Examples/C#/README.md

 # C\# Programming Guide

-This guide will attempt to guide you through the process of setting up a console application project in visual studio, adding references to the necessary libraries, and using the example provided.
+This guide will guide you through the process of setting up a console application project in visual studio, adding references to the necessary libraries, and using the example provided.

 ### Prerequisites